fathzer-games/jchess/README.md

 # Known bugs
 - Engine lists in player settings are not updated when variant changes.
-- The displayed score is mutiplied per 100.
-- The score + resign icon are not initialized at the same time as the board.
+- The internal engine received a negative remaining time
-- The depth of internal engine is always set to 2
+- The time increment is never passed to UCI engine (see Game.EngineTurn class)

 # TODO
 - Allow engine settings to be defined in engines.json.